textileio/community/docs/hub/miner-index.md

 ## Calculator

-You can use the calculator endpoint to determine the cost of storage with one or multiple miners at at a time.
+You can use the calculator endpoint to determine the cost of storage with one or multiple miners at a time.
 You can play with that below.

 <div>
 <table id="calculator">